wlingyuan/data-visualization-work/README.md

 # data-visualization-work
-a final work for my data visualization class it is about table tennis。。
+a final work for my data visualization class it is about table tennis。